JohanLarsson/Gu.Xml/README.md

 # Gu.Xml
 Extensions for XmlReader &amp; XmlWriter

 Prototyping a helper for implementing IXmSerializable.

-Define a map like (see tests for more samples):
+Define a map like this:

     public virtual XmlMap GetMap()
     {